Best Webflow Templates for Construction Companies in 2026

 Best for: Firms with budget constraints who are willing to spend extra time evaluating live previews carefully before committing.

 Construction business owners understand cost-per-outcome thinking better than most.
-So here is the honest breakdown, framed that way.
+Here is the honest breakdown:

 A template plus done-for-you setup at under $2,000 is the option that removes the time cost entirely.
 Loonis's Pro customisation service takes your purchased template and delivers a fully configured, content-populated, branded site in 5 business days for $1,750.
 Project portfolio set up in the CMS, service pages written and structured, contact form configured, basic on-page SEO in place.
-One week.
-Under $2,000 total.
 For a firm that bills by the day, the time saved pays for the service.

-A freelancer build at $2,000 to $8,000 adds four to ten weeks to the timeline and variable quality depending on who you hire.
+A freelancer build at $2,000 to $8,000 adds four to ten weeks to the timeline and variable quality.
 The right choice only when you have specific technical requirements - an online estimating tool, a client portal, complex integrations - that a template cannot accommodate.

 Frequently asked questions